Variables

 real or double precision, optional, intent(in):: new_missing

-stands for “NetCDF95 get unpacked variable”.
+nf95_gunp_var stands for “NetCDF95 get unpacked variable”.
 This

-procedure looks for attributes scale_factor
+procedure looks for attributes scale_factor or add_offset for the

 variable with given varid.
 If any of these attributes is found then

-reads and unpacks the variable, else it has the same
+nf95_gunp_var reads and unpacks the variable, else it has the same

-.
-If the attributes scale_factor
+result as nf95_get_var.
+If the attributes scale_factor and

-are absent then the cost of nf95_gunp_var
+add_offset are absent then the cost of nf95_gunp_var compared to

-is just the cost of checking the presence of these
+nf95_get_var is just the cost of checking the presence of these

 attributes.